Don’t Look Down by Paul Reiffer © (All Rights Reserved)

 And while I don’t like watermarks on images, sometimes a visual clue as to who to contact should someone want to purchase the photograph can often help!

 You can keep up to speed with Paul’s adventures by following him on Twitter and Instagram.
 Check out more of his incredible work and buy prints at https://www.paulreiffer.com.
-If you haven’t tried Pixsy yet, sign up free today.
+If you haven’t tried Pixsy yet, sign up free today and find image theft in the digital age.